 In order for researchers to be able to make sense of the data and metadata stored in the repository, that data and metadata must be stored according to standard schema.
 The NEESgrid SI team is working with the NEES sites to produce recommended data and metadata standards to support the kinds of data being produced within the EE community.
 The process of developing these standards is being driven by scenarios of data production and use, which are currently being developed and gathered.
 Drafts of these standards are scheduled for completion in 2Q 2002 and will be distributed for comment.
 Because it is impossible to anticipate all possible use scenarios, the repository recommends, but does not require, that data be represented in a single or small set of standards.
-Data viewers to be developed by the NEESgrid SI team will accepts this standard format as input.
-To deal with heterogeneous data formats, the repository employs components for translating data from one format to another.
+NEESgrid repositories will accept this standard format as input.
+To deal with heterogeneous data formats, repositories will employ components for translating data from one format to another.
 Data and metadata are represented in portable, extensible formats such as XML and RDF in addition to existing formats so that translation components can be rapidly developed and adapted using off-the-shelf tools.